The Career Services Office offers students and graduates a variety of services, including the following:

 Photographing Employees, Students, and Related Activities

-The College often photographs and videos its students and employees for use in print and online publications and websites to market and promote the College and the South Carolina Technical College System, as well as higher education, economic development, and related topics.
-Anyone who does not want his or her photograph/image used for these purposes should file a written request with the Public Relations Department, Room 222, Ruby Hicks Hall, Pendleton Campus, or call 864-646-1507.
+The College often photographs and videos its students, faculty and staff for use in Tri-County Technical College and SC Technical College System publications, public relations, marketing, and the website.
+Anyone who does not want his or her photograph/image used for these purposes should file a written request with the Public Relations and Marketing Office, Room 222, Ruby Hicks Hall, Pendleton Campus, or call 864-646-1507.

 Safety and Security